hossslgs-cyber/SPOTIFY-TECH-STACK/README.md

 # Spotify Tech Stack Analysis

-A detailed overview of the technologies that power **Spotify**, one of the world’s leading music streaming platforms.
-This repository highlights Spotify’s frontend, backend, databases, streaming infrastructure, and authentication mechanisms, along with explanations of why each technology is used.
+A detailed Analysis of Spotify's tech stack, including frontend, backend, database, and streaming tools,API with explanations of why each technology is used."
 ---

  Overview

 Spotify is a complex, high-performance platform serving **millions of users globally**.
-To handle streaming, data analytics, and real-time interactions, Spotify leverages a combination of modern web technologies, scalable backend systems, and robust databases.
+To handle streaming, data analytics, and real-time interactions Spotify combined various technologies and web designs together to achieve a friendly fun music app

-This repository breaks down the tech stack used in Spotify and provides insight into its architecture.

 ---

  Frontend